IIIF/cookbook-recipes/recipe/0024-book-4-toc/index.md

 ## Use Case

 Many books have a logical structure, such as chapters and other sections or multiple works contained within an anthology or bound manuscript, that can be made navigable through a table of contents (ToC) or other wayfinding methods.
-IIIF uses Ranges to represent a book's structure and IIIF viewers can display this ToC in an index panel to aid users in navigating the book by chapter, section, work, etc.
+IIIF uses Ranges to represent a book's structure and IIIF viewers can display this structure as a ToC in an index panel to aid users in navigating the book by chapter, section, work, etc.

 ## Implementation Notes